ellysh/bash-programming-from-scratch/manuscript/BashScripting/tools.md

 2. By the absolute path.
 3. By the relative path.

 The first approach is the most convenient.
-However, you need to add the installation path of the application to the `PATH` variable.
+You need to add the installation path of the application to the `PATH` variable.
 Then Bash can find the program's executable when you call it.

 Let's consider how to run the Notepad++ editor by the executable name.
 The program has the following installation path by default:
 {line-numbers: false}